cloudfoundry/docs-cloudfoundry-concepts/README.md

 # Cloud Foundry Concepts Guide

-This repository contains the Cloud Foundry concepts guide.
+This repository contains the Cloud Foundry concepts guide, designed to help users and others understand how Cloud Foundry works.

 The contents here are structured as a topic repository intended to be compiled into a larger document with